JonMidhir/Redcrumbs/README.md

 end
 ```

-And an example of its output:
+And examples of its output:

 ```
 "Someone renamed Paperboy to Paperperson."